KennaSecurity/blog_samples/python/vuln_details/README.md

 ## Get Vulneraibilities' Details with Field Selection

-* blog_get_vuln_details.py - Obtains the vulnerability details along with some other fields and creates three files, one in JSONL, one in formated JSON, and one in HTML.
-The infomation is obtained via vulnerability exports.
+* blog_get_vuln_details.py - Obtains the vulnerability details along with some other fields and creates JSONL file.

 ### Intallation
 `pip -r requirements.txt`